Transformer (deep learning): Pretrain-finetune

-Note that while each of these tasks is trivial or obvious for human native speakers of the language (or languages), they have typically proved challenging for previous generations of machine learning architecture.
+While each of these tasks is trivial or obvious for human native speakers of the language (or languages), they have typically proved challenging for previous generations of machine learning architecture.

+Knowledge distillation

+Knowledge distillation is a method for training a smaller model, called student, to reproduce the output behavior of a larger teacher model.
+In transformer models, the student can be trained using the teacher's output probability distribution, intermediate representations, or attention patterns in addition to the original training labels.
+Distillation can lower computational and memory requirements of deployment while keeping most of the teacher model's performance on a specified task.

 Tasks

-In general, there are 3 classes of language modelling tasks: "masked", "autoregressive", and "prefixLM".
+In general, there are three classes of language modelling tasks: "masked", "autoregressive", and "prefixLM".
 These classes are independent of a specific modeling architecture such as transformer, but they are often discussed in the context of transformer.